glwagner/glwagner.github.io/_pages/projects.md

 ![Squeezing](https://glwagner.github.io/assets/figures/squeezing.pdf)

-As a result the average diffusivity underestimates the 'true' effective diffusivity of oceanic tracers.
+Because of squeeze dispersion, 'averaging diffusivity' acts to underestimate the true effective diffusivity of oceanic tracers.

-This process is important in systems where mixing is inherently diffusive, including, for example, the vertical mixing of heat and carbon in the Earth's ocean.
+Squeeze dispersion is important in systems where mixing is inherently diffusive, including, for example, the vertical mixing of heat and carbon in the Earth's ocean.

 ### Internal waves and currents